Financial-Times/o-labels/MIGRATION.md

     - `live`: This state has been removed entirely
     - `pending`: This state has been removed entirely
     - `normal`: The normal state is achieved by not including a state modifier class
   - The following states have been renamed.
-This rename applies to both the default classes as well as the value passed into the `oLabelsState` mixin:
+This rename applies to both the default classes as well as the value passed into the `oLabelsAddState` mixin:
     - ```diff
       + content-commercial
       - commercial-content